Conference Menu

 The development of synthetic strategies and catalytic applications of earth abundant metal complexes is an important field in modern inorganic chemistry for its relevance to sustainability.
 Compared to the well-established noble metal counterpart, earth abundant metal chemistry is underdeveloped due to various challenges in the synthesis and characterization of well-defined molecular species, especially intermediates encountered in catalytic cycles.
 This symposium will focus on earth abundant metal complexes, either mono- or multi-metallic, with well-defined molecular structures.
 We envisage this symposium will be of interest to researchers involved in ligand design and electronic structure determination of earth abundant metal complexes towards cooperative small molecule activation and catalysis.

-Better Than Carbon: Feats in Main Group Chemistry (CA/IN/GR)
+Better Than Carbon: Feats in Main Group Chemistry (IN)

 Organizers